CJBok/SDV-Mods/CJBItemSpawner/README.md

 ## Versions
 1.9:
-* Fixed craftables no longer available.
+* Fixed some craftables no longer being listed.
+* Fixed some items being listed twice.

 1.8 (2017-05-30):
 * Updated for Stardew Valley 1.2.